Zimbabwe Food Guide

 Muboora (Pumpkin Leaves)

-Nutritious leafy greens cooked until tender, often with peanut butter, onions, and tomatoes.
-Slightly earthy flavor with creamy peanut undertones.
-Showcases resourceful use of entire pumpkin plant.
-Rich in vitamins and minerals.
+Pumpkin leaves cooked down until tender, often with peanut butter, onions, and tomatoes.
+The taste is mildly earthy with a creamy peanut note.
+Cooks use the leaves rather than waste them, and the greens are loaded with vitamins and minerals.

 Nyama (Meat)